decentralized-hse/practice/07-crdt/README.md

 ### `CU`

+`C` are "easy" counters that require causally-consistent updates.
+Their bare TLV state is a zipped int64.
+Their merge operation is simple arithmetic addition.

+`U` are unkillable increment-only counters.
+Their TLV state is a sequence of `U` records containing zipped uint64 pairs {val,src}, the counter value and source replica id.
+Their merge operator is per-replica `max` (as later versions are greater).
+Their native value is the sum of all replica values.

+### `E`

+Generic sets containing any `ISFR` elements.
+The TLV format is a sequence of enveloped ISFR records.
+It can contain records with negative version numbers.
+Those are tombstones (deleted entries).
+For example, `-11` from the previous example would go as `69 04 32 08 05 15`.
+Then, if replica #9 would remove that entry, it will change to `69 04 32 07 09 15`.
+Here, the version number changes `08` to `07` or 4 to -4, the author changes to 9.

 ### `M`

-### `E`
+Generic maps, mapping any `ISFR` value to any other `ISFR` value.
+The TLV format is a sequence of `ISFR` records, as described in the `ISFR` section.
+Records go in key-value pairs, except for tombstones (deleted entries) which go as keys, no values.
+Tombstones have negative revision number, same as `E`.

+Pairs are sorted in the ascending byte-order of their key records (like `bytes.Compare()`).

+The merge strategy is last-writer-wins, in regard to values.

 ### `L`

+Generic arrays store any `ISFR` elements.
+The TLV format is a sequence of enveloped ISFR records.
+The order of the sequence is `weave`-like, i.e. records and tombstones go as they appear(ed) in the array.
+Deleted records change to tombstones, same as E.

 ### `V`

-Version vector is a way to track dataset versions in a causally ordered system.
+[Version vector][v] is a way to track dataset versions in a causally ordered system.
 It is a vector of `seq` numbers, where each `seq` is the number of sequential updates produced by each respective replica.
 Alternatively, that is a map `{src: seq}`, where `src` is the replica `id`.
 It is assumed, that we received updates from replica `src` all the way up to `seq`.

 Bare TLV for a version vector is a sequence of `V` records each containing one id64 as a zipped seq-src pair (see ZipUint64Pair).
+The sequence is sorted in the ascenting order of record bytes, like `bytes.Compare()`.

 The merge algorithm for version vectors is simple: take the maximum `seq` for each `src`.
 Note that `seq=0` is distinct from having no record.

 ##  Data type implementation

 To fully implement an RDT one has to implement these 10 functions.
 The function name starts with the type name letter, here we imply `I` last-write-wins int64.

 ````go
     // Xvalid verifies validity of a bare TLV record.